Welcome to our Landscape & Design review of the year

 Kitchen Cut Flower garden with Lily bowl

-At the heart of the Woodland Playscape we pictured a giant nest… this evolved into, well, a giant nest.
+At the heart of the Woodland Playscape at Harpsden Wood House we pictured a giant nest… this evolved into, well, a giant nest.
 This had a direct relationship to the Playscape design as the intention was to create a completely interactive Woodland.
 A hardwood deck base and boardwalk were constructed to connect it with one of the climbing frames.
 We commissioned giant egg sculpture seats in naturally oxidised chamotted clay in dove white and duck egg blue from Bruge.
-The artist Jay Davey was commissioned to create an organic and durable nest from willow, hazel and chestnut.
+A giant organic and durable nest sculpture constructed from willow, hazel and chestnut was commissioned.

 This restful retreat has now become a place where the children go to read in the warmer weather.